-Make an Inheritance Act Claim
+Make An Inheritance Act Claim

-If you make a will, you can give your estate away in whatever way you think fit.
-There is an exception to this however.
-The Inheritance (Provision for Family and Dependants) Act 1975 provides protection and allows a spouse, children and other dependants to claim against an estate for dependency in the event of not being included in the will.
-The Court needs to consider whether the deceased left a fair share of the family assets.
+The Inheritance (Provision for Family and Dependants) Act 1975 provides protection and allows a spouse, children and other dependants to claim against an estate for financial dependency in the event of not being included in the Will.

 Any person wanting to make a claim must be alive.
 If the person dies, then their Personal Representatives cannot continue with their claim.
 There are various different categories of potential claimants.
 These include the following:-